AhmeeedMostafa/FSND/projects/02_trivia_api/starter/backend/README.md

 "success": false
 }
 ```
-...etc, other codes (422 => un-processable request).
+> ...etc, other codes (422 => un-processable request).

 ### Success request handler
-- Returns: Any successful request would have the following output with different data values
+- Returns: Any successful request would have the following output with different/variable data values
 ```
 {
   "code": 200,